 - Massachusetts Bar Foundation (MBF), trustee, Life Fellow, evaluator of charitable organization IOLTA grant applications, and chair of Grant Advisory Committee.

-- New England Center and Home for Veterans, board member.
+- New England Center and Home for Veterans, board member and audit committee member.

 - Career Collaborative, member of Advisory Board.